On May 18, 2021, our Library Trustees voted to revise our COVID-19 protocols. This will go into effect on Monday, May 24th.

 I’m not planning to go out very much, but I’d still like to use library services.
 What can I do?

 All library programs will continue to be offered virtually for the foreseeable future.
+Here’s a link to our calendar for more information about upcoming events.
 Other digital services include ebooks, digital magazines, Acorn TV streaming video, and streaming music.
 Please click here for more information.
 Further information about library services will be posted on the library’s website and Facebook.

 I have another question.
 Who should I contact?